grantramsey/grantramsey.github.io/source/research.html.md

 ## Related publications:

-*   Coming soon.
-[Michael Deem](http://michaeljdeem.weebly.com), [Cailin O'Connor](http://uci.academia.edu/CailinOConnor), and I are currently writing papers on the evolution of guilt.
+*   Deem, M. and Ramsey, G. (conditionally accepted) "Guilt, gossip, and groups: culture and the evolution of guilt proneness" In: A. De Block H. De Cruz and P. R. Adriaens (eds.) _Cultural evolution, philosophy, and the emotions_ (volume currently under review).

 # The evoText project